qcargile/Chrome-Blood/Modlist/FAQ.md

 - **[Immersive Cyberware](https://www.nexusmods.com/cyberpunk2077/mods/21916)**: gates HUD behind cyberware requirements.
 - **[Limited HUD](https://www.nexusmods.com/cyberpunk2077/mods/2592)**: hides most widgets until context triggers.
 Install/upgrade the appropriate cyberware or adjust each mod’s settings.

+**Q:** On the *Immersive Profile,* I have the required cyberware, and the mini-map still doesn't appear when I right-click.
+Why?
+**A:** There's a global keybind to quickly toggle the mini-map on/off.
+Press F6 or F8.

 **Q: On the Immersive profile, I can’t highlight enemies anymore.
 Why?**
 **A:** On Immersive, only enemies revealed by the **Ping** quickhack are highlighted in red.
 This behavior comes from **LHUD Addons**.